Laws and legal documents when transferring large sums of money into India

 How India regulates large remittances

-India is the world’s leading remittance recipient, with more than $10 billion sent from the US to India in 2015 alone.
-Many providers in the US offer transfer services to India, but your recipient could be on the hook for a gift tax as regulated by the Indian Income Tax Act.
+India is the world’s leading remittance recipient, according to the World Bank.
+And while many providers offer transfer services to India from Ireland, your recipient could be on the hook for a gift tax as regulated by the Indian Income Tax Act.

 As with all international money transfers, be wary of potential fraud and only send money to people you know.
 Using a reputable provider can safeguard you from potential scams.

-What are the penalties for not filing a large remittance?
+What are the penalties for not reporting a large remittance?

 With so much attention on money entering and leaving India, if you fail to report large sums, don’t know you have to report them or don’t report them correctly — it will likely be discovered.
 Make sure to declare any large remittance as income on your general tax return with the Indian Income Tax Department.

-To avoid the severe penalties that could come with a failure to report large sums of money into the country, speak with a professional to guarantee that everything is above board and complies with the laws of both the US and India.
+To avoid the severe penalties that could come with a failure to report large sums of money into the country, speak with a professional to guarantee that everything is above board and complies with the laws of both Ireland and India.